Monday, March 05, 2012

 Sitcoms Airing Tonight / Sitcom Stars on Talk Shows

-• Kate Hudson (Running Point) - Kate appears on a repeat of Late Night with Seth Meyers at 12:36am on NBC.
+- Adam Scott (Ghosted/Veep/Parks and Recreation/Party Down) - Adam appears on a repeat of Late Night with Seth Meyers at 12:36am on NBC.

-• Valerie Bertinelli (Hot in Cleveland/CafĂ© Americain/Sydney/One Day at a Time) - Valerie covers the latest headlines in all new Drew's News on The Drew Barrymore Show, so check your local listings.
+- Valerie Bertinelli (Hot in Cleveland/Café Americain/Sydney/One Day at a Time) - Valerie is joining Drew in the kitchen and sharing how to make one of her family's recipes on The Drew Barrymore Show, so check your local listings.
+She will also be on PIX11 Morning News on WPIX in New York at 9:30am.

 New on DVD and Blu-ray